davidlares/resource-discovery-brute-force/README.md

 Selenium works as an automation tool for testing, which triggers the `ChromeDriver` software that display a headless `Chromium Browser` instance for taking a screen capture of the current evaluated site/uri combo.

-## WAPP: Vulberability Discovery
+## WAPP (Web Application Pentesting Process): Vulnerability Discovery

   1. Common Tools:

-    - Dictionary attacks: list of known words in order to identify resource
+  - `Dictionary attacks`: list of known words in order to identify resource
-    - Bruce forcing: list of combinations of string (identity resource)
+  - `Bruce forcing`: list of combinations of string (identity resource)
-    - Fuzzing: resource discovery
+  - `Fuzzing`: resource discovery

   What we can find: file directories, actions, servlets, parameters or anything HTTP accesible